bniladridas/cpp_terminal_app/README.md

 ```

 ### Summary
 The duration is measured in seconds using `std::chrono::high_resolution_clock`, which provides precise timing.
-The difference between the end time and start time gives the total time taken for the model to process the input.
+The difference between the end time and start time gives the total time taken for the operation.

 ## Log Output